MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

      ![XXX.](media/restricted-mode-assets-copy-role.jpg "XXX")

-    > [!NOTE]
-    > This is the role that will retain the ability to access asset records.

 5. Add a descriptive name for the new role (for example "Remote Assist - App User (with Assets)", and then select **OK**.

      ![XXX.](media/restricted-mode-assets-describe-new-role.jpg "XXX")